zahrakirschbluete/u07-angular-movie-app/README.md

 ## Development server

+In order to test the site locally, please look at the file api.config.example and follow the instructions there as a personal API key from the tmdb API must be obtained.

-Run `ng serve` for a dev server.
+Thereafter, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding